 [ Thinking about investing in real estate?
 Learn how to get started by registering to attend a FREE real estate class offered in your area. ]

 The residential renewable tax credit is designed to promote more efficient heating and cooling systems in today’s homes.
-More specifically, however, homeowners may be credited 10% of the cost for making any of the following improvements in 2019 (including installation and labor costs):
+More specifically, however, homeowners may be credited 10% of the cost for making any of the following improvements (including installation and labor costs):

 Qualifying taxpayers may claim up to $500 on Form 5695.
 In order to make the claim, however, homeowners will need to do a lot more than say they made the necessary changes; they will need certification statements from the manufacturer suggesting the appliance meets the criteria set forth by the credit.

 In 2018 to 2021, a person may claim a credit for 10% of the cost of eligible energy efficiency improvements and the amount of residential energy property expenditures paid or incurred by the taxpayer during the taxable year up to a maximum credit of $500.